Transport and Driving in Portugal

 Portugal's capital city, Lisbon, and other urban hubs such as Porto have modern transport networks comprising of trains, buses, trams and metro systems.

-However, at the national level, public transportation in Portugal is not as extensive as you expats would find in other European countries.
-The railway network in Portugal is limited which leaves just one option for those without a private vehicle; intercity buses.
+However, at the national level, public transportation in Portugal is not as extensive as expats would find in other European countries.
+The railway network in Portugal is limited, which leaves just one option for those without a private vehicle - intercity buses.

 The rail network in Portugal, run by Comboios de Portugal (CP), is somewhat limited.

 While travelling by train in Portugal is often slightly faster than the equivalent bus journey, trains only serve to connect the major cities such as Lisbon, Porto, Faro, Gaia and Aveiro to one another.